Quarks0/bolgrotSim/README.md

 - [x] Add Immobilism

 ## Known bugs
-- 2 flame scenarios introduced but not validated
+- 2 flame scenarios introduced but not validated [Possibly fixed]
   - 2-1 spawning only opposite each other
   - 2-3 spawning 2-4 diagonals away, not the diagonals 2 and 4 diagonals away
   - 2-2 second enemy not purely adjacent